lclarkmichalek/site/content/post/monitoring-queue.md

 for an alert being pagable is user impact, and everything we've talked is very much a cause, not a symptom.
 To work out what we want to page on, we need to think about what happens when our system fails, and what do our users experience.
-In this case, there are two main symptoms; message lag and message drops.
+In this case, there are two main symptoms: message lag and message drops.

 To measure these, we have a completely separate application.
 This application (I call it `lag-monitor`) periodically sends messages with very short expiry, and then listens to the destination queue to see how long it takes before a message comes through.
-This exposes two main metrics
+This exposes two main metrics:

 ```go
 const (